Participant Information Area

 National Express coach services are available from London Gatwick Airport to Cambridge and take approximately 2-3 hours.
 Alternatively, we are able to assist you in arranging a private taxi.

 If you are arriving at another airport or arriving in the UK after 8:00pm

 For participants arriving at other airports in the UK, or arriving in the UK after 8:00pm, please let us know if you would like us to arrange a private taxi transfer.
 If you have booked a private taxi transfer service, the taxi will pick you up from the relevant airport at the pre-booked time, and you will be sent a separate email to confirm the details of your transfer.

-Upon arrival at Christ’s College, you will be greeted by a member of the Cambridge Immerse team, who will guide you to the Registration Desk.
+Upon arrival at St Catharine’s College, you will be greeted by a member of the Cambridge Immerse team, who will guide you to the Registration Desk.
 You will be provided with an identification card and lanyard (which must be kept on you at all times), a welcome pack, keys to your accommodation, a map of the college and an itinerary for the programme.
-After registration and settling into your accommodation, participants should congregate in the Function Room of Christ’s College, which will serve as the central headquarters for the first day.
+After registration and settling into your accommodation, participants should proceed down to the registration desk to be accompanied to the Function Room of Christ’s College, which will serve as the central headquarters for the first day.
 Here you will be able to meet other course participants, and members of the team will be on hand to answer any queries you might have.

 A number of activities and a tour of Christ’s college have been arranged on the day of arrival in order to help you familiarise yourself with your surroundings and to meet your fellow participants.
 Family members and friends are welcome on our private tours!